cal129/Cornwall_walk/README.md

 Create:
 - Use a form to post a walk
 - add comments to a walk item
+- a user can add a walk to their favourites

 Read
 - can read their own un-authorsed comments
 - view all walks
+- a user can view their own favourited walks

 Update
 - edit their comment